leg

-- The lower limb of a human being or animal that extends from the groin to the ankle.
+- In humans, the lower limb extending from the groin to the ankle.

 - Dan won't be able to come to the party, since he broke his leg last week and is now on crutches.

-- (anatomy) The portion of the lower appendage of a human that extends from the knee to the ankle.
+- (anatomy) The portion of the lower limb of a human that extends from the knee to the ankle.

 - A part of garment, such as a pair of trousers/pants, that covers a leg.